-Figure 2-3: Public Rights of Way network around Site
+Figure 2-3: Public Rights of Way network around the Site

 Considerations and Challenges

 From a review of available routes, the barriers to access have been assessed and are presented below in Figure 2-4.
 The barriers to access such as narrow routes, structures and height limits are mostly located on surrounding roads and secondary routes and should not cause significant difficulty for construction access.